earkevin11/Privileged-Identity-Management/README.md

 <p/>

-- Also notice that time-bound restrictions can be applied to the RBAC roles
+# Also notice that time-bound restrictions can be applied to the RBAC roles
+- "Eligible" means that the user can elevate up to the assigned role.
+- The user assigned the eligible doe snot have the role until they activate it.
+- "Active" assignment type means the user has the role.
+Admins can time-bound the role where the user only has it for a specified amount of time.

 <p align="center">